 When I say the West Coast, it’s actually a bit of a lie.
-We visited Tannin, which is very much on the coast, but then also went to Sun-Moon lake, which is actually fairly central.
+I visited Tannin, which is very much on the coast, but then also went to Sun-Moon lake, which is actually fairly central.
 The lake is inaccessible on public transport from the East Coast though, so it’s grouped into this section.

-The temple to the deity that controlled the underworld was the most fascinating of the lot, with a men carrying out ceremonies presumably talking to one’s loved ones down there.
+The temple to the deity that controlled the underworld was the most fascinating of the lot, with men carrying out ceremonies presumably talking to their loved ones down there.
 Their faces contorted into spectacular shapes as they carried out these ceremonies in their nike trainers, jeans and branded t-shirts – a spectacle to watch such a thing without the pomp of many others.
-People also threw two wooden orange piece shapes onto the ground whilst praying, I have been meaning to google the significance of this, so can’t tell you why unfortunately, but it was a fascinating place to wander.
+People also threw two wooden orange shapes onto the ground whilst praying, I have been meaning to google the significance of this, so can’t tell you why unfortunately, but it was a fascinating place to wander.

 The aim of seeing both coasts was achieved with a quick ride out to the edge of the city, with yet more night markets covering the streets there.

 One of Taiwan’s big tourist hotspots, the centrally located lake, is the largest in the country and shaped, unsurprisingly, like a sun and a moon.